IshamMohamed/minimal-csharp-helloworld/README.md

 # Minimal C# Hello World Executable
-This repo contains the minimal amount of files to create an exe that prints `hello world` in the console using C# 9 top level statements.
+This repo contains the minimal amount of files to create an ASP.NET Core webserver that prints `hello world` when invoked

 ## Prerequisites
 - .NET 5 (latest preview)